 - Learn how to set database parameters in the development environment or in code.
 See Setting database parameters. - 2.
-Determine the database parameters you can set for your database interface. - For a table listing each supported database interface and the database parameters you can use with that interface, see "Database parameters and supported database interfaces" in the online Help. - 3.
-Read the description of the database parameter you want to set in the online Help. - 4.
+Determine the database parameters you can set for your database interface.

+For a table listing each supported database interface and the database parameters you can use with that interface, see Section 1.1, "Database parameters and supported database interfaces" in Connection Reference.

+- 3. Read the description of the database parameter you want to set in Chapter 1, Database Parameters in Connection Reference. - 4.
 Set the database parameter for your database connection.